How does the WA State Electric Vehicle Charging Law (WAC 51-50-0429) Affect Site Development?

 All parking lot calculations must be rounded to the nearest whole number.

-Effective July 1, 2023, the law goes as follows:
+The law that went into effect July 1, 2023, goes as follows:

 Infrastructure: